There’s a reason you’re here.

 Living With Your Dog

-The Fair Housing Act ensures that an individual requiring an Emotional Support Dog will be allowed to live with their animal.
+The Fair Housing Act ensures that an individual requiring an Emotional Support Dog will be allowed to live with their animal, as long as an emotional support dog letter is provided to a landlord.

 Furthermore, it prevents landlords and rental companies from being able to charge pet fees or deposits.